SixArm/mast-cell-help/topics/sodium-cromolyn-timing/index.md

 Do not take sodium cromolyn together with anything else other than water.
 I.e. do not take sodium cromolyn at the same time as any other ingested medications or supplements, or foods or drinks other than water.
 This is because anything other than water will deactivate sodium cromolyn, according to manufacturers' directions.

-Cromolyn sodium plasma half-life is about 80 minutes.
+Cromolyn plasma half-life is about 80 minutes.
 For example, suppose your medication is working at full potency at 7:00 a.m.
 80 minutes later is 1/2 potency.
 80 minutes later is 1/4 potency.
 80 minutes later is 1/8 potency.
 This rapid decrease is why many people plan to take sodium cromolyn multiple times per day.